nirnachmani/Pixie_Plus_Local/README.md

 ## I need your help !!

-Part of this integration doesn't work and I need your help to figure out why.
+Part of this integration doesn't work and I need your help to figure out why (the integration is functional but not completely local).

 The integration communicates with the Pixie gateway on two ports, 41578 and 53216.
 Each port uses different encryption.
 Port 41578 is used to send commands and get updates to/from the gateway.
 Port 53216 provides an initial snapshot of all the Pixie devices.
 On my system the integration works with both ports, but for other users port 53216 communication doesn't work and I can't figure out why.
 For now I manage this issue by getting the snapshot of all the Pixie devices from the cloud if port 53216 communications fails.
 This happens every time the integration loads.
 I also store the device snapshot in HA to be used if there is no access to the cloud (in that case if you add or remove devices that won't be reflected in the integration).
 However, I prefer to figure out the underlying issue so that the integration can be truly local.